With everything on the line, is this the end for Kyle Seager and the Mariners?

 “I always believed we could get there,” Seager said.
 “It’s why I wanted to be here.
 I wanted to be a part of the team that did it.”

-And now in this final three-game series of the 2021 season, a weekend he had been mentally preparing for as possibly his last in a Mariners uniform, he will do anything to prolong saying goodbye to the only organization and fanbase he’s ever called his own.
+And now in this final three-game series of the 2021 season, a weekend he had been mentally preparing for as possibly his last in a Mariners uniform, he will do anything to prolong saying goodbye to the only organization and fan base he’s ever called his own.

 ‘He’ll be a Mariners Hall of Famer when he’s done playing’

-One of the few true and nonoffensive things said by former president Kevin Mather in his infamous Zoom call with the Bellevue Breakfast Rotary Club in early February.
+It was one of the few true and nonoffensive things said by former president Kevin Mather in his infamous Zoom call with the Bellevue Breakfast Rotary Club in early February.
 The list of players he offended in the organization was lengthy.
-Mather also labeled Seager as overpaid based on the 7-year, $100 million contract extension that he approved as chief financial officer.
+Mather also labeled Seager as overpaid based on the seven-year, $100 million contract extension that he approved as chief financial officer.

-He also said bluntly: “This is probably his last season as a Mariner.”
+He also said bluntly, “This is probably his last season as a Mariner.”

 With a club option that would require the Mariners to pay him $20 million in 2022, it’s long been expected that the Mariners would decline the option even before Mather logged onto his computer that day.
 Seattle would instead pay him a $2 million buyout, making him a free agent.